 In April 2024, USCIS began gradually adding "Another Gender Identity" to a few of their forms, which would produce an "X" gender marker on the relevant immigration document.
 A complete list of the forms that were updated are listed below.
-The current edition of each of these forms still includes an "Another Gender Identity" option, although it will likely be removed when the next edition comes out for each form.
+Unfortunately, USCIS will not currently honor X gender marker requests and has gradually removed this option from most forms.
+Any pending applications with X gender markers will likely result in a "request for evidence" for a birth certificate or other evidence of sex.